microsoft/FluidFramework/components/examples/clicker-with-hooks/README.md

 increments the counter.
 This is a basic example component using the interface model and stock classes.

-**Clicker** there are 3 different implementations here using the useFluidState, useFluidReducer, and createFluidContext hooks
+**Clicker with Hooks** contains 3 different implementations of Clicker using the useFluidState, useFluidReducer, and createFluidContext hooks respectively

 ## Getting Started